All Episodes

 But Trump is standing by it.

-But see, here you here again is is another example.
+But see, here again is another example.

-This is this is where the media once again is illustrating the depth to which they are out of touch.
+This is where the media, once again, is illustrating the depth to which they are out of touch with people who ought to be their primary customers.

 Traditional everyday news media mocks average ordinary Americans.